ytrellu/vitrine/web_formatted/teaching_systematically.md

 # Divide and Rule

-When a thing accepts many descriptions, this promotes opacity. this leaves agency when communicating.
-And this can be used to either mislead or enlighten, as examplified by Bernays in his book Propaganda.
+When a thing accepts many descriptions, this leaves agency when communicating.
+And this can be used to either mislead or enlighten, as examplified by Bernays

 >Recently the word Bolshevik
 has performed a similar service for persons who